1. Home

 Oracle SQL Developer

-1. At the Windows Search, look for “SQL Developer” and open it
+1. In Windows Search, look for “SQL Developer” and open it

 2. Search for connections, click on the green plus (+), and create a new ORACLE connection with the SYSDBA privileges login details: